 A protocol to restrict user access and transfer confidential documents should be created to prevent a loss of data during transitions.
 As each campaign staff often takes on multiple roles, a clearly defined action plan will provide clarity for cross-functional teams and establish accountability for the reporting process.

 #2.
 Custodian of Digital Records

 The custodian of digital records is the designated administrator for all campaign records, such as passwords, databases, and images.
-The custodian is responsible for providing information and images for campaign operations and public appearances.
+The custodian is responsible for providing information and pictures for campaign operations and public appearances.

 #3.
 Email Response Manager